 One of the ways that a major car accident can affect your car insurance coverage is that your car insurance company could claim that your teen is too high of a risk and refuse to continue to cover them.
 This might happen if your teen has already had traffic violations before their accident, or if the accident results in major damage or a totaled vehicle.
 When your car insurance company drops you, it becomes even more difficult to get reasonably priced coverage.

 There are still options available to you if no car insurance company will give your teen coverage.
-Most states have an assigned risk pool which provides the minimum state required coverage to those who cannot get coverage in any other way.
-You will pay a very high amount for being part of this high risk pool, so it is a good idea to exhaust all of your options with private car insurance companies before going this route.
+Most states have an assigned risk pool that provides the minimum state-required coverage to those who cannot get coverage in any other way.
+You will pay a very high amount for being part of this high-risk pool, so it is a good idea to exhaust all of your options with private car insurance companies before going this route.
 However, since car insurance is mandated by most states, they must make it available to everyone, even if the rates are outrageously high.